simonw/datasette-publish-fly/README.md

 Fly will charge you monthly for each application you have live.
 Details of their pricing can be [found on their site](https://fly.io/docs/pricing/).

+Your application will be deployed at `https://your-app-name.fly.io/` - be aware that it may take several minutes to start working the first time you deploy it.

 ## Generating without deploying

 Use the `--generate-dir` option to generate a directory that can be deployed to Fly rather than deploying directly: